Medically reviewed: June 7, 2018

 What is Milk Thistle?

 Milk thistle is native to Europe and Asia but now grows wild in North and South America.
 The plant is 1.5 to 3 m in height and has large, prickly leaves.
 When broken, the leaves and stems exude a milky sap.
 The reddish-purple flowers are ridged with sharp spines.
-The part used as the drug includes the shiny, mottled, black- or grey-toned fruits.
-These make up the thistle portion, along with the silvery bristles, which readily falls away and are not part of the extract preparation.
+The part used as the extract includes the shiny, mottled, black- or grey-toned fruits.

 Clinical studies of milk thistle are lacking.
-However, studies suggest potential clinical applications for silymarin, a flavonoid extract of milk thistle, in treating liver damage from Amanita mushroom poisoning and alcoholism, diabetes, and cancer.
+However, studies suggest a potential use for silymarin, an extract of milk thistle, in treating liver damage from alcoholism, Amanita mushroom poisoning, diabetes, and cancer.

 What is the recommended dosage?

-Consumption of the oral form of milk thistle (standardized to 70% to 80% silymarin) at 420 mg/day in divided doses is considered safe for up to 41 months, based on clinical trial data.
-Higher doses of milk thistle have been used in some clinical trials.
+Oral consumption of milk thistle (standardized to 70% to 80% silymarin) at 420 mg/day in divided doses is considered safe for up to 41 months, based on clinical trial data.
+One source suggests 12 to 15 g of drug fruits or 200 to 400 mg of silymarin extract as effective doses.
+Higher doses of milk thistle have been used in clinical trials.

-There are no reports of milk thistle toxicities in humans.
+There are no reports of milk thistle toxicities in humans, and toxicity appears to be low in laboratory animals.

 More about milk thistle